keithaumiller/unicorninvesting/.github/instructions/unicorninvesting.instructions.md

 ## Project Overview

-Unicorn Investing is a financial analytics platform for algorithmic trading with LEAN framework integration.
+Unicorn Investing is a financial analytics platform for algorithmic trading

 ## 🚨 CRITICAL SECURITY RULE - DO NOT TOUCH SECRETS.JSON